EOX-A/vienna_code_sprint_2014/_posts/2014-03-17-status-update-6.markdown

 From Praterstern instead of the U2 you can also take the subway U-Bahn U1 particularly when going to the Hotel Hillinger.
 Take the U1 going to Leopoldau and exit at Kagran.
-Now take the tram Straßenbahn 25 going to Floridsdorf or the bus Autobus 26A going to Großenzersdorf and exit at Polgarstraße for the Hotel Hillinger or continue to Konstanziagasse for the code sprint venue.
+Now take the tram Straßenbahn 25 going to Oberdorfstraße or the bus Autobus 26A going to Großenzersdorf and exit at Polgarstraße for the Hotel Hillinger or continue to Konstanziagasse for the code sprint venue.